 5. Paid Social Media Influencer Manager

-Manages relationships with influencers (for influencer marketing) to enhance brand presence and engagement through paid collaborations.
+Manages influencer partnerships in paid social media management, boosting brand presence and engagement through collaborations.

 A. Roles and Responsibilities

-• Identify and engage with influencers that align with the brand’s target audience.
+• Find and connect with influencers that match the target audience.

-• Negotiate contracts and manage budgets for influencer partnerships.
+• Manage social media contracts and budgets for influencer work.

-• Monitor and evaluate the performance of influencer-driven campaigns.
+• Track and review results of influencer-driven campaigns.

 B. Pricing